 The projects were also required to include a robust educational component in their processes.

-At night it will be lighted from by colored LEDs.
-The 8’ tall work will stand on an 8” plinth.
-It will be lighted from below by eight surrounding fixtures recessed into the top of the pedestal.
+At night it is lit by colored LEDs.
+The 8’ tall work stands on an 8” plinth.
+It is lit from below by eight surrounding fixtures recessed into the top of the pedestal.
 The porous skin design and reflective, shiny nature of stainless-steel allows light to bounce around the interior.
-In the center of the head, there will be images of the various artistic disciplines taught at the school.
+In the center of the head, there are images of the various artistic disciplines taught at the school.
 These silhouetted shapes were designed by BAA students.